Yoctol/bottender/docs/channel-messenger-setup.md

 };
 ```

-By default, webhook listens on path - `/webhooks/messenger`, but you can set it to whatever you want using `path` field.
+By default, webhook listens on path - `/webhooks/messenger`.
+You can set your own webhook path in the `path` field.

+## Complete Messenger Channel Settings

+To make a Messenger bot work, you have to setup the following values:
+- Messenger Page Id
+- Messenger Access Token
+- Messenger App Id
+- Messenger App Secret
+- Messenger Verify Token
+- Webhook

+### Messenger Page Id, Messenger Access Token, Messenger App Id, Messenger App Secret, and Messenger Verify Token

-Then, you need to fill in following fields in `.env` for loading those values correctly into `bottender.config.js`:
+These fields could be found on your Facebook App page, which you can accessed from your [Facebook App Dashboard](https://developers.facebook.com/apps).
+Then, you need to fill in corresponding fields in `.env` for loading those values correctly into `bottender.config.js`:

 ```
 MESSENGER_PAGE_ID=